ChainTrace Labs

 Identification of wallet owners or any form of private user deanonymisation

-Our reports are analytical documents, not legal instruments.
+Platform outputs are analytical and operational materials, not legal instruments.
 While they are structured to support submissions to law enforcement or legal professionals, they do not constitute expert witness testimony or formal forensic evidence.
 Users should engage appropriate legal counsel for formal proceedings.

 § 02 Data & Privacy